-- One and a half week's pay for each year of employment which consists wholly of weeks in which the employee was not below the age of 41. - One week's pay for each such year of employment which consists wholly of weeks in which the employee was not below the age of 22; and - Half a week's pay for each such year of employment not falling within either of the above.
+- One and a half week's pay for each year of employment which consists wholly of weeks in which the employee was not below the age of 41; - One week's pay for each such year of employment which consists wholly of weeks in which the employee was not below the age of 22; and - Half a week's pay for each such year of employment not falling within either of the above.

-The maximum number of service years to be taken into account is 20 and the maximum amount of a week's pay is capped at a rate which increases each April (see here for the current rate).
+The maximum number of service years to be taken into account is 20 and the maximum amount of a week's pay is £643 as of 6 April 2023.
+Applying the above calculation, the maximum redundancy payment is £19,290 as of 6 April 2023.